Nissan Leaf review

 The Leaf’s technology trump card is the 'E-Pedal'.
 When engaged, this optimises the regenerative braking to such an extent that it's possible to drive the car using the accelerator alone – just taking your foot off the pedal sees the car slowing down considerably, as if you'd hit the brakes.
 It takes a little getting used to, but is an impressive bit of kit.

-There’s plenty of space for four adults inside, although as with most other cars of this size – electric or otherwise – fitting a fifth passenger is a bit of a squeeze.
-And at 435 litres, the boot is larger than you’ll find in the electric Volkswagen e-Golf.
+At least there’s plenty of space for four adults inside, although as with most other cars of this size – electric or otherwise – fitting a fifth passenger is a bit of a squeeze.

 For more on the Leaf, read on for the rest of our in-depth review.